dan-bolger/CV/README.md

 - Bug reporting - taking reports from within Airbnb CS, verifying and finding workarounds, and reporting true positives to the engineering team in SF
 - Online investigation - identifying bad actors on the site, problem solving, verifying user information across platforms
-- Strong soft skills, communication across teams as well as directly with the userbase - one often unfamiliar with (or daunted by) technology
+- Strong soft skills: communication across teams as well as directly with the userbase - one often unfamiliar with (or daunted by) technology
 - UX: helped spec out the admin section of ihateironing.com, bringing experience and knowledge of complex admin systems to the design of a much smaller concern
 - Assorted Zendesk wizardry